Can a name really make or break your business?

 Another option is Q&A type platforms like Quora — although you might get a few opinionated people early on who influence all future responses and skew the response.

-Finally, if you’re a little older (or simply a little sheltered), it’s important to make sure you search for “urban” meanings.
+Finally, it’s important to make sure you search for “urban” meanings.
 This is typically where you find out how today’s youth (the next generation of adults) might be using your word of choice.
-One great option here is www.urbandictionary.com — but be warned, you might be shocked at some of the alternate meanings of simple, everyday words!
+One great option here is www.urbandictionary.com — but be warned, you might be shocked at some of the alternate meanings of simple, everyday words.

 As with all these suggestions, you never know what you might discover.
 You might feel that cultural connotations from other countries/regions aren’t crucial if you aren’t planning to expand beyond your local market, but there are far too many stories of small “local” brands that have blown up and gone international, for you to ignore this part of the process.